Stuff-Technologies-Inc/binancepay-for-woocommerce/readme.txt

 Webhooks are enabled, so as soon as a payment is received, your store will set the order to processing.
 Full Meta data from each transaction is imported into your orders meta fields for easy reporting.

+*This plugin is a community project, and not officially supported, affiliated, or endoresed by Binance*

 == Installation ==

 This plugin requires WooCommerce and PHP 7.4 or newer.
 Please make sure you meet those requirements..